-Oil is an important commodity in the region with large volumes being transported across the Baltic Sea and constitutes the main fuel of the absolute majority of ships in the region.
-Oil and other petroleum products end up in the marine environment through intentional introduction or due to negligence, often as oil in bilge water or via dumping of waste oil or due to release during an accident.
-All oil spills pose a significant threat to water birds and other marine animals, both acute death and chronic toxic effects are known.
+Oil is an important commodity in the region, with large volumes being transported across the Baltic Sea, and constitutes the main fuel for the majority of ships in the region.
+Oil and other petroleum products end up in the marine environment through intentional introduction or due to negligence, often as oil in bilge water, via dumping of waste oil, or due to release during accidents.
+All oil spills pose a significant threat to water birds and other marine animals, both acute (death) and chronic toxic effects are known.